-- Written permission by completing the request form from the office - Sufficient medical information on their child's medical condition. - The medication in its original container. - Sufficient medicine for the dosage to be given in school.
+- Written permission by completing the Request for School to Manage and Administer Medication Form or Medical Care Plan for a Child with Medical Needs - Sufficient medical information on their child's medical condition. - The medication in its original container. - Sufficient medicine for the dosage to be given in school.